-KeHE is our primary supplier of dry grocery and frozen food products, accounting for approximately 42% and 40% of our total purchases in fiscal 2020 and 2019, respectively.
+KeHE is our primary supplier of dry grocery and frozen food products, accounting for approximately 44% and 42% of our total purchases in fiscal 2021 and 2020, respectively.
 Our current primary contractual relationship with KeHE continues through July 18, 2025 and provides that KeHE will be our primary supplier for all of our stores.
-Due to this concentration of purchases from a single third-party supplier, the cancellation of our distribution arrangement or the disruption, delay or inability of KeHÉ to deliver product to our stores in quantities or within service parameters that meet our requirements may materially and adversely affect our operating results while we establish alternative supply chain channels.
-Another 3% of our total purchases in both fiscal 2020 and 2019, respectively, were made through our secondary supplier, UNFI.
-Our current contractual relationship with UNFI continues through September 30, 2021.
+Our primary supplier of meat and seafood products accounted for approximately 13% of our total purchases in both fiscal 2021 and 2020, respectively.
+Due to this concentration of purchases from a small number of third-party suppliers, the cancellation of our distribution arrangements or the disruption, delay or inability of our suppliers to deliver product to our stores in quantities or within service parameters that meet our requirements may materially and adversely affect our operating results while we establish alternative supply chain channels.
+Another 3% of our total purchases in both fiscal 2021 and 2020, respectively, were made through our secondary supplier of dry grocery and frozen food products, UNFI.
+Our current contractual relationship with UNFI continues through September 30, 2022.
 There is no assurance UNFI or other distributors will be able to fulfill our needs on favorable terms or at all.
 In addition, if KeHE, UNFI or any of our other suppliers fail to comply with food safety, labeling or other laws and regulations, or face allegations of non-compliance, their operations may be disrupted.
 Further, the food distribution and manufacturing industries are dynamic.
 Consolidation of distributors or the manufacturers that supply them could reduce our supply options and detrimentally impact the terms under which we purchase products.
 We may not be able to find replacement suppliers on commercially reasonable terms, which would have a material adverse effect on our financial condition, results of operations and cash flows.